-Upon approval from the Ministry of Advanced Education, domestic tuition and program fees will increase by 2% annually.
-The costs provided below are provided as estimates only for the 2016-2017 academic year, and can be subject to change.
+Tuition fees are reviewed annually by the Board of Governors.
+In recent years, tuition increases have been 2% for continuing domestic students and between 2% and 5% for continuing international students.
+The costs provided below are provided as estimates only for the 2019-2020 academic year, and can be subject to change.
 Tuition is not inclusive of MOT program fees, UBC student fees, books, supplies and fieldwork costs as outlined below.

-For the most current information about tuition fees for Domestic Students, please refer to the Faculty of Graduate and Post-doctoral Studies website.
+For additional information regarding tuition fees, please refer to the Faculty of Graduate and Post-doctoral Studies website.